Round Robin Vision Statement

 - • Keynote dinner hosted by the Provost in the Faculty Dining Room on Friday night

-- • Keynote speaker on Friday night
+- • Second keynote speaker on Friday night

 - • Friday night wine tasting party featuring a variety of local wines and other treats